-If you collect personal information, learn what your obligations are and obtain resources and read more here.
+If you collect personal information, you can learn what your obligations are and obtain more resources from the Privacy Commission.

 A man was sentenced to 14 years and seven months’ imprisonment for his role in trying to smuggle more than 109kgs of methamphetamine into New Zealand.

 The seizure by NZ Customs prevented up to $135 million dollars of potential social harm to our communities.

 Photo: Cash found in dishwasher during raid (Stuff)

 NZ Police successfully seized over $5 million in controlled drugs last week - causing a certain significant disruption in the illicit drug market.

 NZ Police carried out 23 search warrants across Auckland following an investigation by the Financial Crime Group into money laundering and related offending.

 Nine individuals are facing money laundering and related charges and appeared in the Auckland District Court, with one of them also facing charges relating to the methamphetamine supply.

 For more AML/CFT content and information, check out our AML/CFT Updates Page